GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Whisper announces $35M Series B to change hearing aids with AI and subscription model
+  - Emerging companies thrive on data.
+Shouldn’t they use it to improve hiring decisions?
      <hr/>

-      - *A few years ago, Whisper president and co-founder Andrew Song was talking to his grandfather about his hearing aids.
-Even though he spent thousands of dollars on a medical device designed to improve his hearing, and in the process his quality of life, he wasn…*
+      - *Instinctive feelings and ‘going with your gut’ in hiring should be treated with caution and decisions should always be based on role-relevant evidence you pinpoint.*

-  - Stellar blockchain will soon support USDC stablecoin
+  - Nabis raises $5m Series A to grow its cannabis distribution platform
       <hr/>

-      - *USDC, the stablecoin co-founded by Circle and Coinbase, first started as an Ethereum-based token.
-After adding support for the Algorand blockchain, Centre, the consortium that manages USDC, is announcing that Stellar will be the third blockchain that supports…*
+      - *The cannabis industry is quickly growing up, and companies like Nabis play a critical role.
+Today, the company is announcing it raised $5 million in Series A funding, which will help it grow and expand its offering.
+Nabis is a business to business distributor…*

-  - Nvidia will power world's fastest AI supercomputer, to be located in Europe
+  - Brazil's Black Silicon Valley could be an epicenter of innovation in Latin America
       <hr/>

-      - *Nvidia is is going to be powering the world’s fastest AI supercomputer, a new system dubbed ‘Leonardo’ that’s being built by the Italian multi-university consortium CINECA, a global supercomutin leader.
-The Leonardo system will offer as much as 10 exaflops of…*
+      - *There is no doubt that the new wave of innovation will come from the emerging markets, and the African Diaspora can play an important role.*

-  - YouTube bans videos promoting conspiracy theories like QAnon that target individuals
+  - Temporal raises $18.75M for its microservices orchestration platform
       <hr/>

-      - *YouTube today joined social media platforms like Facebook and Twitter in taking more direct action to prohibit the distribution of conspiracy theories like QAnon.
-The company announced that it is expanding its hate and harassment policies to ban videos “that …*
+      - *Temporal, a Seattle-based startup that is building an open-source, stateful microservices orchestration platform, today announced that it has raised an $18.75 million Series A round led by Sequoia Ventures.
+Existing investors Addition Ventures and Amplify Par…*

-  - Bipedal robot developer Agility announces $20M raise
+  - Whisper announces $35M Series B to change hearing aids with AI and subscription model
       <hr/>

-       - *Agility, the Oregon State University spinoff behind Digit and Cassie, announced this morning that it has raised $20 million in funding.
-The latest round, led by DCVC and Playground Global, brings the startup’s total funding up to $29 million.
-Other recent inv…*
+       - *A few years ago, Whisper president and co-founder Andrew Song was talking to his grandfather about his hearing aids.
+Even though he spent thousands of dollars on a medical device designed to improve his hearing, and in the process his quality of life, he wasn…*

 <br />